Improving the quality and labour-market relevance of Technical and Vocational Education and Training (TVET)

 Partner: Ministry of Finance and Economic Development (MFED)

 Lead executing agency: Ministry of Finance and Economic Development (MFED)

-Since gaining independence in 1966, Botswana has transformed from one of the world’s poorest nations to become an upper middle-income country thanks to its mineral resources.
+Since gaining independence in 1966, Botswana has transformed from one of the world’s poorest nations to an upper middle-income country due to its mineral resources.
 Despite this development, the country still faces major challenges, particularly the lack of skilled human resources in many areas.
-Botswana would like to progress from a resource-based to a knowledge-based economy in the next decades.
-This means developing an internationally competitive economy supported by a highly skilled workforce.
-If this is to succeed, vocational education and training will need to focus more on labour-market realities in terms of both quality and relevance.
-This requires investments in the development of demand- and future-oriented TVET programmes.
-At present, however, the TVET system is fragmented and suffers from both a lack of coordination and a lack of organisational capacities.
+Botswana endeavours to progress from a resource-based to a knowledge-based economy in the next decades and wants to develop an internationally competitive economy, supported by a highly skilled workforce.
+As such, technical and vocational education and training (TVET) will need to focus more on labour-market realities in terms of both quality and relevance.
+This means investing in developing demand- and future-oriented TVET programmes.
+The currently fragmented TVET system suffers from a lack of coordination and organisational capabilities.

 TVET ministries and authorities have improved at steering, implementing and monitoring demand-led TVET in coordination with the private sector.

 - providing advisory services to stakeholders and institutions involved in TVET

 - improving skills of staff at the ministry and TVET institutions, as well as actors in the private sector

 - facilitating better coordination between public and private stakeholders at all levels to achieve the necessary reforms in the TVET sector